ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 ### Create a {{site.data.keyword.cloudcerts_short}} instance and verify ownership of your domain.
 {: #multi-region-serverless-3}

-1. Create a [{{site.data.keyword.cloudcerts_short}}](https://{DomainName}/catalog/services/cloudcerts) instance in a supported location by providing a service name and resource group.
+1. Create a [{{site.data.keyword.cloudcerts_short}}](https://{DomainName}/catalog/services/cloudcerts) instance in a supported location by providing a service name - `mr-serverless-cert-manager`, a resource group and leave the endpoints to default.
 2. Before a certificate can be issued to you, {{site.data.keyword.cloudcerts_short}} must verify that you control all of the domains that you list in your request.
-To do so, {{site.data.keyword.cloudcerts_short}}uses DNS validation.
+To do so, {{site.data.keyword.cloudcerts_short}} uses DNS validation.
 Complete the following steps to verify ownership of your domains in Internet Services (CIS),
-   1. Click **Manage** on the top bar and then **Access (IAM)** > Authorizations.
+   1. Click **Manage** on the top bar, click **Access (IAM)**  and then **Authorizations**.
-   2. Click Create and assign a source and target service.
+   2. Click **Create** and assign a source and target service.
 The source service is granted access to the target service based on the roles that you set in the next step.
-     - Source service: {{site.data.keyword.cloudcerts_short}} in **Account**
+     - Source service: {{site.data.keyword.cloudcerts_short}} > **Services based on attributes** > Source service instance and then select `mr-serverless-cert-manager` from the dropdown menu.
-     - Target Service: Internet Services in **Account**
+     - Target Service: Internet Services > **Services based on attributes** > Service instance and then select `mr-serverless-internet-services` from the dropdown menu.
-   3. Specify a service instance for both the source and the target.
-   4. Assign the **Reader** role to allow {{site.data.keyword.cloudcerts_short}} to view the CIS instance and its domains.
+   3. Assign the **Reader** role to allow {{site.data.keyword.cloudcerts_short}} to view the CIS instance and its domains.
-   5. Click **Authorize**.
+   4. Click **Authorize**.

 ### Order a certificate
 {: #multi-region-serverless-4}